Nicole Ross

 Nicole Ross (born January 15, 1989) is an American foil fencer.
 Fencing for the Columbia Lions fencing team, she won the 2010 NCAA individual women's foil title, and was a three time All-American.
 At the 2012 Summer Olympics she competed in individual women's foil, coming in 25th, while in the team event she and her teammates came in sixth.
-At the 2018 World Championships, she and her Team USA teammates won the gold medal in the women's team foil event.
+At the 2018 World Championships, she and Team USA won the gold medal in the women's team foil event.

 She represented the United States in fencing at the 2020 Olympics in Tokyo in 2021.

 Early and personal life

 Ross was born in Manhattan in New York City, and was raised on the Upper West Side, and is Jewish.
-Her parents are Aimee and David Ross.
 She graduated Columbia Grammar & Preparatory School in 2007 and then completed a B.A. in Art History from Columbia University in 2013.
 As of 2022, she is studying for her master’s in psychology at The New School, and hopes to pursue a PhD in clinical psychology.